jameshfisher/jameshfisher.com/_posts/2020-10-03-what-are-amd-modules.md

 ---
-title: "What are AMD modules?
-Fetch your sick bag"
+title: What are AMD modules?
+Fetch your sick bag
-tags: ["programming", "javascript", "web"]
+tags:
+  - programming
+  - javascript
+  - web
 ---

 I don't think anyone would object to